 - The couple heads up the aisle.

-- When the couple has cleared the aisle completely (no photo-bombing and traffic jams!), the two wedding parties follow in pairs, typically linking arms and starting with Best Man/Woman and Maid/Man of Honour.
+- When the couple has cleared the aisle completely (no photo-bombing and traffic jams!), the two wedding parties follow in pairs, linking arms and starting with Best Man and Maid of Honour.

-- The officiant goes to Marryer 2’s family, offers congratulations, and motions them to exit up the aisle.
+- The officiant goes to Partner 2’s family, offers congratulations, and motions them to exit up the aisle.

-- The officiant goes to Marryer 1’s family, offers congratulations, and motions them to exit up the aisle.
+- The officiant goes to Partner 1’s family, offers congratulations, and motions them to exit up the aisle.

 - Finally, the officiant stands and motions the subsequent second rows to exit.

-If you want to work with me directly and personally, let’s do it! check out my full wedding script + 1-on-1 coaching service here, or my full wedding officiating course called Unboring!Wedding Academy.
+If you feel you need more help, I offer a full wedding script + 1-on-1 coaching service here, and a full wedding officiating course called Unboring!Wedding Academy here.

 Now get out there with your script and deliver the Best.
 Ceremony.
 Ever.